 Mammals are endothermic and can regulate the temperature inside their bodies.
 Mammals regulate their temperature using oxygen, blood circulation, and by turning their food into energy.

-If you want to find out how different types of mammals survive, and how they keep warm in extreme conditions, then I have some further information below.
+If you want to find out how different types of mammals survive and keep warm in extreme conditions, I have some further information below.

 Mammals have adapted to lead different lifestyles in a range of different habitats and environments.
 The key to this is their metabolic rate.
 The metabolic rate is a measure of how the chemical processes in the mammal’s cells produce the energy they require for their daily activities.